 During World War II, Hiroshima Castle continued to be used for military purposes, with the 2nd General Army having their headquarters here.
 As a result, the castle and other military and industrial facilities in Hiroshima became legitimate targets for an Allied attack.

 On August 6, 1945, Hiroshima Castle and the rest of the city were destroyed by the blast from the first atomic bomb attack.

-The site of Hiroshima Castle went on to be designated a national historic site in 1953.
+The grounds of Hiroshima Castle went on to be designated a National Historic Site in 1953.
 Four years later, in 1957, rebuilding of the main keep began and was completed the following year.

 Hiroshima Castle was the first Japanese castle we visited during our two weeks in Japan, so I was immediately impressed!

 Before entering the castle grounds, we walked along the perimeter of the moat that circles the complex.
 Some of my favourite views of the castle were from here!

 Continuing around the moat, we eventually came to the back entrance of the castle.
 After climbing a set of stone stairs, we entered the Honmaru, or main compound, and began our self-guided tour of Hiroshima Castle.

 The first thing we saw in the Honmaru were bits and pieces of stone laying in the grass, some larger pieces arranged in the shape of a building.
 These were the ruins of Hiroshima’s Imperial Military Headquarters.
 There were a few other areas of ruins, marking the places where buildings had stood before the atomic blast.